Loneliness – how it feels and ways to cope

 Fiction and poetry provide a way to transcend the nature of our current lives and live momentarily in someone else’s; feel what they’re feeling, experience what they’re experiencing.

-And I felt like with a feeling as deep as loneliness, this was the only way to convey its contents in a way that helps people who have perhaps never experienced it that deeply, get a glimpse of what it’s like.
+And I feel like with a feeling as deep as loneliness, this was the only way to convey its contents in a way that helps people who have perhaps never experienced it that deeply, get a glimpse of what it’s like.